The lattice of smooth sublocales as a Bruns-Lakser completion: Lifting of morphisms

-\begin{theorem} A frame map $f:L\to M$ lifts to a frame map $\overline{f}:\Sb(L)\to \Sb(M)$ if and only if it is locally exact. \end{theorem} \begin{proof} A frame map lifts if and only if condition \eqref{e: wdb} holds.
+If we set expanding the definition of $\mi{lc}$ and using the formula for the meet $\tbigsqcap$, \eqref{adm.mor} means precisely that and (see Lemma~\ref{l: bwe S for a smooth sublocale S} for the explicit computation of $\nu_{S^{\#}}(\tbigwedge S)$). \begin{theorem} A frame map $f:L\to M$ lifts to a frame map $\overline{f}:\Sb(L)\to \Sb(M)$ if and only if it is locally exact. \end{theorem} \begin{proof} A frame map lifts if and only if condition \eqref{e: wdb} holds.
 But by Lemma~\ref{l: we link wd with wdb}, this is also equivalent to having

 using that $\mi{lc}(f(x_i),f(y_i))=\mf{LC}(f)(x_i,y_i)$.
 This is equivalent to the map $\mf{LC}(f)$ being admissible, as it is a special case of condition \eqref{e: wd'}. \end{proof}